OctopusDeploy/blog/blog/2020-12/self-service-runbooks-from-an-operations-perspective/index.md

 bannerImage: blogimage-self-service-runbooks-for-ops-teams-2020.png
 tags:
  - DevOps
+ - Runbooks
 ---

 ![](blogimage-self-service-runbooks-for-ops-teams-2020.png)

-I this post, I talk about runbooks from an operations team perspective, what they are, what we mean by self-service runbooks, and how they help you and your users.
+In this post, I talk about runbooks from an operations team perspective, what they are, what we mean by self-service runbooks, and how they help you and your users.

 ## What are runbooks?